tock/book/src/guides.md

 C. It assumes no knowledge of Rust, although knowing Rust will allow you to be more creative during the kernel exploration at the end.

-### Course Outline

-You should first make sure you have the [requisite](prerequisites.html) hardware and software to complete the guide.

-The guide is divided into sections, each with an brief introduction to introduce concepts, followed by hands-on exercises.

-1. [Environment Setup](environment.html): Get familiar with the Tock tools and getting a board setup.

-2. [Userland programming](application.html): write a basic sensing application in C.

-3. [Import Client](important_client.html): debug a problem for an important client.

-3. [Kernel programming](capsule.html): understand the kernel's boot sequence and write a simple driver in Rust.

 ## Tock Mini Tutorials

 These [tutorials](./tutorials/tutorials.html) feature specific examples of Tock applications.
 They can be completed after the course to learn about different capabilities of Tock apps.